Park Gyu-young: Transistioning to leading roles and Squid Games

 In 2021, Park starred as Yoon Soo-hyun, a police detective and childhood friend of Kim Ga-on (Park Jin-young), in the mystery legal drama The Devil Judge.
 Later that year, she took on her first leading role in a terrestrial drama, Dali & Cocky Prince.
 She portrayed Kim Da-li, a visiting researcher at the Saint Müller Museum who eventually becomes the director of the Cheong-song Art Museum.
 Dali is knowledgeable in many areas, speaks seven languages fluently, and has a pleasant personality, but she struggles with household tasks, including cooking.
 It aired on KBS2 from September 22 to November 11, 2021.

 In 2023, she starred in the Netflix original series Celebrity.
 She acted as Seo Ah-ri, a humble door-to-door make-up saleswoman who finds herself thrown into a life of fame, wealth, and desire as she explores the world of social media influencers.
 The same year she also starred in the series A Good Day to Be a Dog alongside Cha Eun-woo, based on a Naver webtoon of the same name by Lee Hye.
 Park acted as Han Hae-na/Mak-soon, a high school Korean language teacher who turns into a dog when she kisses someone for the first time.

 In 2024, it was announced that Park had been cast in the Netflix series Squid Game season 2 and season 3.
 Production for the second season began in July 2023 and it was released on December 26, 2024.
 The third and final season was filmed back-to-back with the second season and was released on June 27, 2025.
 She plays Kang No-eul, a North Korean sniper whom director Hwang Dong-hyuk described as having "no reason left to live."
 To prepare for the role, she worked hard on the emotional acting requested by director Hwang and trained to embody the physicality of a soldier.
 The role further expanded her international prominence.
 The July 2025 Luxury Issue of Elle India featured Park as the first Korean actress to appear on the print cover.

+Park stars as Shin Jae-yi, a former training partner and rival to Mantis, in the 2025 Netflix action thriller film Mantis.
+Directed by Lee Tae-sung, the film is a spin-off of Kill Boksoon and features Park alongside Yim Si-wan and Jo Woo-jin.
+The film was released on September 26, 2025 on Netflix.
+Park's upcoming project also includes the crime mystery series Unfriend, which is slated to premiere as a TVING original.
+Filmed in 2023, the series, co-starring Kim Seon-ho, was held for a 2026 launch.
+Co-directed by Kim Jee-woon and Park Bo-ram, the project is a joint production by Yong Film, Anthology Studio, and SK Global Entertainment, adapting Chan Ho-kei's crime novel Second Sister.